etendosoftware/docs/docs/developer-guide/etendo-copilot/available-tools/ddl-tool.md

 ## Overview

 The **DDLTool** is an Etendo Copilot tool, developed in Python, to create a table in the database by adding mandatory columns and specific columns that the user wants.
-In addition, it is able to create and register tables, windows, items and menu options in the system so that data can be displayed.
+In addition, it is possible to create and register tables, windows, items and menu options in the system so that data can be displayed.

 ## Functionality

 The **DDLTool** works with modes, each for a specific action.
-Through the prompt, the assistant can infer the mode is needed to do the task request by the user, the tool has a variable that contains a list with the availables modes, and with the prompt the assistant choose wich is better for the task.
+Through the prompt, the assistant can infer the mode needed to do the task requested by the user.
+The tool has a variable that contains a list with the available modes so the assistant will choose the most appropriate mode for the task.

 Users can choose modes using the chat:

 - **REGISTER_TABLE:** This mode registers a table on the Etendo System, creating a table header.
 It requires a table name and a prefix of a module in development.
 The tool can infer fields like Java Class Name, Description, and Help.
 This mode has a method that fix the java class name with a camelcase style.
-The tool uses a webhook to execute a Java file named RegisterTableWebHook to check if a table name is already registered and then sets parameters as prefix, java class name, data acces level, etc. with Etendo rules.
+The tool uses a webhook to execute a Java file named `RegisterTableWebHook` to check if a table name is already registered and then sets parameters as prefix, java class name, data acces level, etc. with Etendo rules.

 - **CREATE_TABLE:** Creates a table on the database using the table name and prefix to build the query with mandatory columns and necessary constraints.
-The mandatory constraints with the ad_org and ad_client table are created withe a method that fix the name if these are longer that 32 characters.
+The mandatory constraints with the `ad_org` and `ad_client` table are created withe a method that fix the name if these are longer that 32 characters.
 This query is executed in the database with an Etendo webhook that runs a Java file named CreateTableWebHook.
 This file uses the parameters given to execute the query with the user data (name of database, local host, etc).

 - **ADD_COLUMN:** This mode modifies the previously created table instead of creating a new one.
 The tool has a list of acceptable data types for each column and this is chosen by the assistant, that also infers if the column can have a null value or if it needs a default value.
 If unsure, it waits for more information.
 It can generate the correct query if the column data type needs a constraint.
-This mode uses the same webhook CreateTableWebHook, cause should execute also a shortest query, but it is build with different params that assistant suppose (data type of the column, if can be null or not, name of the column, default values, etc).
+This mode uses the same webhook `CreateTableWebHook`, cause should execute also a shortest query, but it is build with different params that assistant suppose (data type of the column, if can be null or not, name of the column, default values, etc).

-- **REGISTER_COLUMNS:** This mode is executed automatically after the ADD_COLUMN mode.
+- **REGISTER_COLUMNS:** This mode is executed automatically after the `ADD_COLUMN` mode.
 It creates columns on Etendo System from the database with the previous created columns by calling a webhook that runs a Java file named RegisterColumns.
 This mode ensures that is the correct and unique table where add the columns.

 - **SYNC_TERMINOLOGY:** Cleans the terminology, removing "_" and adding spaces.
-It works by calling a webhook to execute a Java file named SyncTermsWebHook.
+It works by calling a webhook to execute a Java file named `SyncTermsWebHook`.

 - **REGISTER_WINDOW_AND_TAB:** Registers a window and a table to show the data in the application, also add a menu to provide an easy access.
 It first checks if there is a window already created with the same name.
 If necessary, the tool can force the creation with a parameter called ForceCreate.
-This mode uses the RegisterWindowAndTabWebHook java file.
+This mode uses the `RegisterWindowAndTabWebHook` java file.

 - **REGISTER_FIELDS:** Registers the fields of a tab in Etendo System to be recognized for it.
 It works by calling a webhook to run a Java file.

 ## Usage Example

-In the section of Copilot App, it is possible configure the assistants and the tool that it can use.
+In the section of Copilot App, it is possible to configure the assistant and the tool that it can use.

 ![ddl-tool.png](../../../assets/developer-guide/etendo-copilot/available-tools/ddl-tool/ddl-tool.png)

-Also in Copilot App, it cans insert a prompt where is possible indicates the tool will use.
-Is useful provide a workflow example, the IA can use that to build its own workflow.
+Also in Copilot App, a prompt can be inserted where it is possible to indicate the tool to use.
+It is useful to provide a workflow example, the IA can use that to build its own workflow.

 ![ddl-tool1.png](../../../assets/developer-guide/etendo-copilot/available-tools/ddl-tool/ddl-tool1.png)